sparkutils/quality/docs/advanced/viewLoader.md

 After loading the ViewConfig's the loadViews function can be called, registering all the views via createOrReplaceTempView and returning a set of replaced views, failedToLoadDueToCycles and notLoadedViews, a set of unloaded views.
 In the event that views refer to other views not present in ViewConfig a MissingViewAnalysisException will be thrown, ViewLoaderAnalysisException for other analysis exceptions, as will parsing exceptions as per normal Spark.

-[loadViews](../../site/scaladocs/com/sparkutils/quality/impl/ViewLoader/index.html ) will attempt to automatically attempt to resolve ViewConfigs that depend on other ViewConfigs, where there is a cycle that is 2x the number of ViewConfigs the call will return with failedToLoadDueToCycles as true.
+[loadViews]( ../../site/scaladocs/com/sparkutils/quality/impl/views/ViewLoader$.html#loadViews(viewConfigs:Seq[com.sparkutils.quality.impl.views.ViewConfig]):com.sparkutils.quality.impl.views.ViewLoadResults) will attempt to automatically attempt to resolve ViewConfigs that depend on other ViewConfigs, where there is a cycle that is 2x the number of ViewConfigs the call will return with failedToLoadDueToCycles as true.

 These calls must be made before running any dq, engine or folder using views.